 Line 7-Unemployment Compensation.
 Enter the same amount of the unemployment compensation that you reported on your federal tax return.
 Unemployment compensation is exempt from Montana tax.
 Subtract this same amount on the Montana Subtractions Schedule, line 7.
+Beginning in Tax Year 2024, unemployment compensation is subject to Montana tax.

-Lines 8a - d, o, and x-Other Income.
-Enter the amounts from federal Form 1040, Schedule 1, lines 8a, 8b, 8c, 8d, and 8o on the corresponding lines.
-Combine the amounts from federal Form 1040,

-Schedule 1 lines 8e through 8n, 8p, and 8z and enter on line 8x.
+Lines 8a-d, p, and x-Other Income.
+Enter the amounts from federal Form 1040, Schedule 1, lines 8a, 8b, 8c, 8d, and 8p on the corresponding lines.
+Combine the amounts from federal Form 1040, Schedule 1 lines 8e through 8o, 8q through 8u, and 8z and enter on line 8x.

-Global Intangible Low-Taxed Income (GILTI):
+Global Intangible Low-Taxed Income (GILTI).
 Include the same amount of GILTI that you included on your federal income tax return.
 If you made the election to have your GILTI taxed at the corporate rate for federal tax purposes under Internal Revenue Code 962, this election does not apply for Montana individual income tax.
 Your GILTI will be taxed at the individual income tax rate.